wyattscarpenter/guide-to-c/readme.txt

   return integertodouble * 2;
 }

 This tells the compiler to create a function named "doublei".
 We have chosen the name "doublei" because we want to double an integer.
 (Also, "double" is a keyword in C that allows you to declare double-precision floating point numbers.)
 When we put doublei(someint) somewhere in our code, when the program reaches that point, it will copy someint into a special temporary part of memory called a "stack frame" that we have set up for this invocation of the function.
 The location of memory wherein the copy resides will be known by the name "integertodouble".
+Furthermore, we have specified that integertodouble is an int, so if the previous steps try to copy a non-int into this memory, the compiler will warn us of our mistake.
 The program will then multiply 2 and integertodouble and "return" that value, meaning that wherever we put doublei(someint) it will be as though we typed the resulting value instead.
 The compiler may optimize away any number of the steps I have just described if it is sure it will be able to get the same result in fewer steps.
 The "int" in front of the function tells us that the value returned will be an int.

 3.4.
 Statements